matheusfillipe/irc_bash_bot/README.md

 ## Use other common irc commands

 If your command script has a line starting with "/" on its stdout it will be read as an irc command like on most irc clients.
-The currently supported commands are `/nick` `/msg` (for private or channel messages, like sending to another channel) and `/join`.
+Only a few commands are currently implemented like `/nick` `/msg` (for private or channel messages, like sending to another channel), `/join`, `/mode` etc....
 These commands are case insensitive.

 Example:
 ```shell